futuregrid/cloud-metrics/results/source/results/realtime.rst

 	</div>
 	Figure 2.
 Total count of running VMs per user on India for Eucalyptus

-Grouped by a user on Sierra (top 5 users) (Temporarily unavailable)
+List of user(s) using VM instances on Sierra
 --------------------------------------------------------------------

 .. raw:: html